Anaikarai: Temples

 Sri Villiandavar (Ayyanar) temple is located in the west side of Anaikarai.
 It was built by Chola empire.
 The present Sri Villiandavar koil was renovated in early 2000 during Ms. Jayalalitha's regime.
 This temple is located in the mid of Cauvery river and Cauvery flows in "U" direction surrounding the temple.
-The temple also houses many statues of elephants & horses.
+The temple also houses many statues of elephants and horses.

 The Great Temple of Gangaikondacholisvaram is located just 10 km from Anaikarai.